Grand Rapids police officer who fatally shot Patrick Lyoya is fired – KION546

 A Grand Rapids, Michigan, police officer has been fired less than a week after being charged with second-degree murder in the death of Patrick Lyoya, City Manager Mark Washington announced Wednesday.

-The former officer, Christopher Schurr, waived his right to a hearing after the city’s police chief and the labor relations officer recommended that he be terminated on Friday, according to Washington.
+The former officer, Christopher Schurr, waived his right to a hearing after the city’s police chief and the labor relations officer recommended he be terminated, according to Washington.

 Washington said Schurr’s employment with the Grand Rapids Police Department was terminated effective June 10.